alditus/medical_assistant_bot_assignment/README.md

 # Medical Question Answering System
 This project involves the development of a medical question-answering system, implemented using two main approaches: Extractive Question Answering (QA) and Retrieval-Augmented Generation (RAG).
 The system is designed to answer user queries about medical conditions based on a given dataset of medical information.
+Is far from being perfect and it needs further revision.

 ## Approach